Logo lettering Musikverein isolated dark blue

 March 10 to April 12, 2025

-Among the countless treasures preserved in the archives of the Gesellschaft der Musikfreunde in Vienna, this is perhaps the finest, most delicate – and certainly the most tender: an album of bouquets of dried flowers that Clara Schumann collected for Johannes Brahms.
-At the Musikverein Festival 2025, “Claras Blumenalbum” forms the starting point of a blooming programme around love, friendship and nature as a resonating space of emotion.
-Flowers can say what cannot simply be put into words.
-And, of course, the music!
+Among the countless treasures preserved in the archives of the Gesellschaft der Musikfreunde in Wien, this is perhaps the finest, most delicate – and certainly the most tender: an album of bouquets of dried flowers that Clara Schumann collected for Johannes Brahms.
+At the Musikverein Festival 2025, “Clara Blumenablum” forms the starting point of a blossoming program revolving around the themes of love, friendship and nature as a resonating space of emotion.
+Flowers can say what you can’t simply put into words.
+And of course: the music!

 © Stephan Trierenberg